 The NHS vaccination programme started offering the HPV vaccine in 2008.
-The HPV vaccine is offered free in schools to all pupils:
+The HPV vaccine is offered free in schools from:

 If you missed having it in school, the HPV vaccine is free until you are 18 years old.
 You can speak with your practice nurse or GP about having it.

 Yes, you can still have the HPV vaccine privately.
 The Gardasil, Cervarix and Gardasil 9 vaccines are sometimes available from travel clinics, local pharmacies and other health centres.
 Each dose usually costs about £150.

 You may be able to have the vaccine privately at your GP, but some surgeries will charge an extra administration fee.
 Check the full cost before you book an appointment.

 Different places may only offer the HPV vaccine to people up to a certain age.
 For example, some pharmacies only offer it to people up to age 45.
 Check if there is an age limit wherever you want to book an appointment.

 You should not have the HPV vaccine if:

 If you feel unwell and have a high temperature when you are due to have the HPV vaccine, you should have it another time.
 This is to avoid confusing the illness with any side effects of the vaccine.